writesandy/Adventure-App/README.md

 Contact us form
 Investigate Sign in With Google Account for a website.
 Test Firebase Authentication methods - this could be used to create a user adventure and save for later.

+#Retrospective#
+Check API in advance to be sure it doesnt mandate -CURL or does allow the AJAX call from a separate webpage